Lordva/Garden-bot/README.md

 # Gardenmc.fr Discord bot

-This bot is the official discord bot for [Gardenmc.fr](https://gardenmc.fr) **I am not the author Raiful is.** Unfortunatly I don't now any other way to credit him.
+This bot is the official discord bot for [Gardenmc.fr](https://gardenmc.fr) **I am not the author Raidful is.** Unfortunatly I don't know any other way to credit him.
 I'm the one maintaining it.

 ## Features